 It's no secret that the flagship parks of downtown Chicago—namely Grant and Millennium—are home to some pretty stunning views of the skyline.
 To get a more novel downtown perspective, though, try visiting the Lurie Garden.
-Tucked into the southern end of Millennium Park, its verdant expanses of wildflowers and grasses make for an extra-appealing foreground for the city skyline.
+Tucked into the southern end of Millennium Park, its verdant expanses of wildflowers and grasses make an extra-appealing foreground for the city skyline.

-RECOMMENDED: The best places for hiking near Chicago
+RECOMMENDED: The best rooftop restaurants in Chicago